iterative/dvc.org/content/docs/user-guide/experiment-management/hydra-composition.md

 the
 [`@hydra.main`](https://hydra.cc/docs/tutorials/basic/your_first_app/simple_cli/)
 Python decorator, DVC will take care of composing and dumping the configuration so we can instead rely on a single file: `params.yaml`.
+See the [example below](#building-a-pipeline) to find different options on how to use this file.

 ## Setting up DVC